TwinderCS/twinder/README.md

 - `ssl`
 - `time`

-## To run the first time
+# To run the first time

-Some libraires must be installed with nltk like the stopwords
+Run the config.py file and download the packages

 ## To Execute
 ```bash